-- (b) For purposes of this section, statewide associations public agencies and incorporated, professional associations of attorneys, shall be certified as 15 State Bar approved providers upon completion of an 16 appropriate application process to be established by the State Bar.
-The certification may be revoked only by 18 majority vote of the board, after notice and hearing, and for good cause shown.
-Programs provided by the 20 California District Attorneys Association or the California 21 Public Defenders Association, or both, including, but not 22 limited to, programs provided pursuant to Title 1.5 23 (commencing with Section 11500) of Part 4 of the Penal are deemed to be legal education activities approved by the State Bar or offered by a State Bar approved provider. - (c) Notwithstanding the provisions of subdivision (a), 28 officers and elected officials of the State of California, and 29 full-time professors at law schools accredited by the State 30 Bar of California, the American Bar Association, or both, shall be exempt from the provisions of this section.
-32 Full-time employees of the State of California, acting within the scope of their employment, shall be exempt 34 from the provisions of this section.
-Nothing in this section shall prohibit the State of California, or any political subdivision thereof, from establishing or maintaining its own continuing education requirements its employees. - 39 (d) The State Bar shall provide and encourage the development of low-cost programs and materials which members may satisfy their continuing education requirements.
-Special emphasis shall be placed upon the
+- (c) Notwithstanding the provisions of subdivision (a), officers and elected officials of the State of California, and full-time professors at law schools accredited by the State Bar of California, the American Bar Association, or both, shall be exempt from the provisions of this section.
+Full-time employees of the State of California, acting within the scope of their employment, shall be exempt from the provisions of this section.
+Nothing in this section shall prohibit the State of California, or any political subdivision thereof, from establishing or maintaining its own continuing education requirements for its employees. - (d) The State Bar shall provide and encourage the development of low-cost programs and materials by which members may satisfy their continuing education requirements.
+Special emphasis shall be placed upon the use of internet capabilities and computer technology in the development and provision of no-cost and low-cost programs and materials.
+Towards this purpose, the State Bar shall ensure that by July 1, 2000, any member possessing or having access to the internet or specified generally available computer technology shall be capable of satisfying the full self-study portion of his or her MCLE requirement at a cost of fifteen dollars (\$15) per hour or less. - SEC.
+4. Section 6085 of the Business and Professions Code is amended to read: